Jesuit Conference

 Jesuit Conferences are groupings of administrative divisions (Provinces and Regions) of the Society of Jesus.
 These Provinces and Regions are organized into a conference to promote common goals and oversee international projects.
 A Conference connects Jesuits across the region for mutual solidarity and corporate international initiatives, and facilitates appropriate engagement in regional needs, and greater cooperation and support among its members.
 A Conference provides liaison staffing in the provinces, in various national associations, and at the Society’s international headquarters in Rome.
 A president, appointed by the Superior General, oversees the work of the Jesuit Conference.

 Administration

-For administrative reasons the members of the Society of Jesus (the Jesuits) are divided into territorial Provinces or Regions, even though their vocation is 'universal', which means that their calling is not restricted to a particular geographic area, or field of apostolic activity.
+For administrative reasons the members of the Society of Jesus are divided into territorial Provinces or Regions.
+The Jesuit vocation is universal, which means that their calling is not restricted to a particular geographic area, or field of apostolic activity.

 For better cooperation and apostolic efficacy, the Jesuit provinces and regions are grouped into conferences that have, by and large, a continental dimension.